phalcon/documentation/docs/assets.md

 ```

 ## Custom Output

-The `outputJs()` and `outputCss()` methods are available to generate the necessary HTML code according to each type of assets.
-You can override this method or print the assets manually in the following way:
+The `outputJs()` and `outputCss()` methods generate the necessary HTML code for each type of asset.
+You can override this method or print the assets manually, as shown below:

 ```php
 <?php